silicon-heaven/shv-doc/src/rpcmethods/login.md

   once).
 The token should only be valid for a set amount of time.
 Every broker implementation defines it own rules for the expiration duration and the extension of it.

-> The *session token* is especially useful with the `"OAUTH2"` login type, but
-> it can be used with any login type.

 > The format of a token is implementation defined.
 The broker can generate tokens
 > in other implementation specific ways.
 It is the responsibility of the broker to